ymich9963/chainlist-truffle-4-5/README.md

 This Truffle Box has all you need to create a DApp by following the course delivered by [ChainSkills](https://www.udemy.com/getting-started-with-ethereum-solidity-development/).

-This box has been based from [pet-shop-box](https://github.com/truffle-box/pet-shop-box).
+This box has been based from [pet-shop-box](https://github.com/truffle-box/pet-shop-box).#

+This project has code both for Truffle 4 and Truffle 5 due to the course being outdated.

 ## Installation